Top 10 Attractions in Colorado Springs 2026 Travel Guide + Must-See Spots

 9. United States Air Force Academy

 While the Cadet Chapel is iconic, it is currently closed for restoration.
-Military or retired ID may be required to enter the base, however, the new visitor center outside the gate opens May 16th and will allow you to explore one of the most prestigious military academies in the country.
+Military or retired ID may be required to enter the base and displays including the stadium, however, the new visitor center outside the gate opens May 16th and will allow you to explore one of the most prestigious military academies in the country without entering the base. *Reservations not needed, however, access onto the base requires military ID

 Air Force Academy Chapel